Quilon Syrian copper plates: Mention of Thomas of Cana

 The presently available text of the Quilon Syrian copper plates is notably incomplete (interrupting at the end of plate 4).
 However, two seemingly complete transcripts of the inscription are extant.
 These are the Garshuni Malayalam script transcript (17th century) and the French text of du Perron (18th century).
 The interrupted content of plate 4 continues in du Perron’s French text (with the names of seventeen local notables, some of whom were mentioned earlier).
 After that comes a passage mentioning the famous Thomas of Cana or "Knai Thoma" episode (available in both transcripts).
 This passage, too, is later interrupted (and the signatures in Arabic and Persian follow).

 It is speculated that this portion is nothing other than the first part of the lost Thomas of Cana copper plates.
 This grant was issued by an unidentified medieval Chera king of Kerala to the Christian merchants in the city of "Makotayar Pattinam" (Mahodayapuram, present day Kodungallur).
-The record has variously been dated between c.
-4th century CE (345 CE) and 9th century CE.

-The Quilon Syrian copper plates also contain an indication to the presence of a previous grant (with rights bestowed upon the Christians by the Chera king at Mahodayapuram).'
+The dating of the record remains a matter of scholarly debate.
+The Quilon Syrian copper plates (available text) also include a reference to a prior grant, stating that the Christians had previously been endowed with certain rights by the Chera ruler at Mahodayapuram.'

 The French text of du Perron (translation):

 "The history of the founding of the town of Cranganore when Pattanam was the City, (he) visited, revered and requested the Emperor and the Minister at Kolla Kodungalloor for a marsh where thickets grow.
 Measured by Anakol (elephant kol) 4,444 kols of land was granted in the year of the Jupiter in Kubham, on the 29th of Makaram, 31 the Saturday, Rohini and Saptami (7th day of the moon),' the palace, great temple and school at Irinjalakuda also were founded.
 The same day that place was called Makothevar pattanam (the town of the Great God), and it was made the city (capital).
 From there privileges such as drawbridge at gates, ornamented arches, mounted horse with two drums, cheers, conch blowing, salutes were granted in writing to the Christian foreigner called Knaye Thoma with sacred threat and libation of water and flower.
 The sun and the moon are witnesses to this.
 Written to the kings of all times."

-Scholar Perczel gives the following explanation for the presence of Thomas of Cana text within Quilon Syrian copper plates transcripts (the author is quite ambiguous regarding the vertical plate with Arabic and Persian signatures).
+Scholar Perczel gives the following explanation for the presence of Thomas of Cana text within Quilon Syrian copper plates transcripts.